-After a bit more research, I came across a material I hadn’t heard of before: Lyocell (or TENCEL™), an eco-friendly cellulose fiber made from eucalyptus trees.
+After a bit more research, I came across a material I hadn’t heard of before: Lyocell (or TENCEL™), an eco-friendly cellulose fibre made from eucalyptus trees.
 It is soft, lightweight, absorbent and doesn’t wrinkle.
 So rather than trying another set of merino briefs I decided to test TENCEL™-based Saint Basic St Eva undies instead.
-I’ve only had them since December 2019, so let’s see how they do over time.
+I’ve only had them since December 2019, so let’s see how they do overtime.

 I started out with Uniqlo Heattech Singlets, and I still have one.

 I also have a Macpac 150 Merino Singlet, and I had a Macpac 150 Merino Camisole.
 Both changed shape after the first wash: the camisole became super small, the singlet huge.
 After wearing it a few times, I just found the camisole too short and too tight (and got rid of it).
 I shortened the straps of the singlet and was able to wear it for a few months.
 But in the end, it had the same issue as my undies: the fabric just wears thin and starts to develop holes within a few months.
 I’m about to replace it, I’m just looking for good merino or TENCEL™ replacement.